Yugala Dighambara: Early life and education

 The Prince graduated from Cambridge University.
-He served as Viceroy of the South during the reign of his half-brother King Vajiravhud and as the Minister of the Interior in the government of King Prajadhipok.
+He served as royal commissioner of Monthon Nakhon Si Thammarat (a large administrative region in Southern Thailand) during the reign of his half-brother King Vajiravhud from 1910 to 1925 and as the Minister of the Interior (Mahatthai) of Siam in the government of King Prajadhipok from 1926 to 1928.

 Personal life

 He married Princess Chalermkhetra Mangala (Bhanubandh), a daughter of Prince Bhanurangsi Savangwongse.
 Their grandson is the filmmaker Prince Chatrichalerm Yugala.

 Death

-According to the announcement of his death in the Royal Gazette, Prince Yugala suffered from heart disease, dying at 3:05 p.m. on April 8, 1932.
+According to the announcement of his death in the Royal Gazette, Prince Yugala Dighambara suffered from heart disease, dying at 3:05 p.m. on April 8, 1932.

 Honours

-Prince Yugala received the following decorations in the Honours System of Thailand:
+Prince Yugala Dighambara received the following decorations in the Honours System of Thailand: